CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/Authentication/oauth2.md

 Required informations | Description
 --- | ---
 `Attribute to login` | This is the path to the element of the json returned by the resource endpoint which will be used to match an existing learner.
-Basically, if you choose to match an email adress in the CKLS Field used for authentication, it will be the path to email adresse of the user in the json.
+Basically, if you choose to match an email address in the CKLS Field used for authentication, it will be the path to email adresse of the user in the json.
 `Authorization endpoint URL` |the url of the Authorisation Server (eg : https://www.facebook.com/dialog/oauth) `Scope (comma-separated list)` | the scope we want to reach, basically it is a group of data defined by the resource endpoint we want to get, which will require authorisation by the user at first connection on the authorisation server ( eg : email)
 `Token endpoint URL` | the url of the Authorization Server which will deliver the token with the code returned by the Authorization endpoint ( eg : https://graph.facebook.com/oauth/access_token)